GEO.2 Laser Welding

 The idea of designing large scale jewellery pieces in a hollow and light, but very strong, structure was inspired by designs found in architecture or aeronautics, where large bodies with maximum strength and minimum weight is needed.

 Inspired by the American designer, architect and visionary Richard Buckminster Fuller (1895 – 1983) and his giant Geodesic Dome designed as a lightweight structure with maximum strength for the Montreal World Expo in 1967 (pictured left) Tom first introduced this delicate technique in 1995.
-Over the last 15 years he has developed his intricate laser-welding technique called ‘GEO.2’ to its present high standard.
+Over the last 2 decades he has developed his intricate laser-welding technique called ‘GEO.2’ to its present high standard.

 A very thin Platinum wire (0.2mm) is welded over a body which represents the final shape and has multiple laser welds at each joint.
 The whole structure and the laser joints are so fine that the entire work has to be manufactured under a microscope.